 There are a whole host of gifts to be had here.
 Firstly there are the food gifts.
 There are flavoured coffees, chocolates, gingerbread and sweets and all kinds of treats.

 Then there are all the traditional ornaments for your Christmas home, from tree decorations to rotating wooden carousels driven by candle heat.
 You can also have at least a couple of battalions of nutcracker soldiers.

 There are wooden toys and ornaments galore, crystals and windchimes, and plenty of woolly wraps, hats, scarves and gloves to keep you toasty.
 And, for some unknown but rather welcome reason, a lot of guinea pigs.

 I was taken with these pretty windchimes, and it has to be said that they were very melodic.

 These miniature houses were also very fetching.

 The Christmas Market opens in the middle of November and finishes just before Christmas.
-In 2017, the market shuts on Christmas Eve.
+In 2018, the market shuts on 23 December.
 It’s within easy walking distance of the main three Birmingham stations: New Street, Moor Street and Snow Hill.
 If you want to know more about Birmingham itself, we’ve taken you on a guided tour of the city here – hold onto your hats!
+We’ve also explored the Birmingham’s surprising potential as a romantic destination.
+Don’t forget to take the Tolkien Trail too, to understand Birmingham’s role as part of Middle Earth.
 You’ll find the local guide to the Christmas Market here.